 The locomotive's internal gearing was greased at the factory and should not need additional grease until after 50 hours of operation or one year, whichever comes first.
-To access the gear box and axles, do the following:
+To access the gear box, do the following:

 - 1. Turn the engine upside down. - 2.
-Remove the boiler by removing the body mounting screws shown in Fig. 7a - 3.
-Remove the Phillips screw (marked "GREASE") located at each set of wheels (Fig. 7a) and the gearbox cover screws (Fig. 7b). - 3.
-Use a grease tube dispenser to put a small amount (approx. 1-2 ml.) of lithium-based grease into the gearbox and axles. - 4.
-Replace the screws and reassemble the boiler.
+Remove the Phillips screws (marked "GREASE") located at each set of wheels. - 3.
+Use a grease tube dispenser to put a small amount (approx. 1-2 ml.) of lithium-based grease into the gearbox. - 4.
+Replace the screw.

 You should also grease the leading and trailing locomotive truck tongues to enhance their ability to slide on the chassis.
-Follow the grease points shown on Fig. 7a.
+Follow the grease points shown on Fig. 7.